Vault 7: Part 24 – "Protego"

-Protego, part 24 of the Vault 7 documents, was published on 7 September 2017.
+Protego, part 24 of the Vault 7 documents, was published on September 7th, 2017.
 According to WikiLeaks, Protego "is a PIC-based missile control system that was developed by Raytheon."

 Vault 8

-On 9 November 2017, WikiLeaks began publishing Vault 8, which it described as "source code and analysis for CIA software projects including those described in the Vault7 series."
+On 9 November 2017, WikiLeaks began publishing Vault 8, which it described as "source code and analysis for CIA software projects including those described in the Vault 7 series."
 The stated intention of the Vault 8 publication was to "enable investigative journalists, forensic experts and the general public to better identify and understand covert CIA infrastructure components."
 The only Vault 8 release has been the source code and development logs for Hive, a covert communications platform for CIA malware.
 WikiLeaks published the Hive documentation as part of Vault 7 on 14 April 2017.

 In October 2021, a new backdoor based on the Hive source code was discovered being used "to collect sensitive information and provide a foothold for subsequent intrusions."
 Researchers called it xdr33 and released a report on it in January 2022.
 The malware targets an unspecified F5 appliance and allowed hackers to upload and download files.
 It also allowed network traffic spying and executing commands on the appliance.

 Organization of cyber warfare

-WikiLeaks said that the documents came from "an isolated, high-security network situated inside the CIA's Center for Cyber Intelligence (CCI) in Langley, Virginia."
+WikiLeaks said that the documents came from "an isolated, high-security network situated inside the CIA's Center for Cyber Intelligence (CCI) in Langley, Virginia".
 The documents allowed WikiLeaks to partially determine the structure and organization of the CCI.
 The CCI reportedly has a unit devoted to compromising Apple products.

 The cybersecurity firm Symantec analyzed Vault 7 documents and found some of the described software closely matched cyberattacks by "Longhorn," which it had monitored since 2014.
 Symantec had previously suspected that "Longhorn" was government-sponsored and had tracked its usage against 40 targets in 16 countries.